How To Build An Exciting Company Event Calendar & Boost Workplace Morale

 Company events help to validate your employees, boost company morale, promote creativity and create a better, more focused team.

 Need a venue for a team event?
-Rent out the Broadmeadow Room at Hunter294 and speak with our team about including an activity on the famous field at McDonald Jones Stadium!
+Rent out the Broadmeadow Room at McDonald Jones Stadium and speak with our team about including an activity on the famous field at McDonald Jones Stadium!
 We offer delicious catering and incredible views of the field – perfect for sports fans and team members who just like to socialise with a couple of drinks.

-If you’ve got an event coming up in your company events calendar, get in touch with Hunter294.
-We have tonnes of catering and venue options!
+If you’ve got an event coming up in your company events calendar, get in touch with McDonald Jones Stadium - We have tonnes of catering and venue options!